niroshian-b/niroshian-b/README.md

 ## 🔭 I’m currently working on:

     - Learning more advanced techniques using Python and Django Rest Framework to build Web APIs
+    - Learning to use TypeScript
+    - Getting AWS Certified

 ## 📫 How to reach me: